NorthernWidget/NorthernWidget-libraries/README.md

 ## Installation instructions

-***Note: the Arduino IDE needs to be installed on your machine before installing these libraries.
+***Note: The Arduino IDE needs to be installed on your machine before installing these libraries.
 If you do not yet have Arduino installed, you can download it [here](https://www.arduino.cc/en/main/software).***

 This package bundles together many libraries for easy downloading.
 However, this means that you cannot use the [Arduino Library Manager](https://www.arduino.cc/en/guide/libraries#toc3) built into the [Arduino IDE](https://www.arduino.cc/en/main/software).
 Therefore, we have to use the older approach of copying the folders containing the library information to the folder containing your Arduino libraries.